happycat33/CMPUT404-assignment-web-client/README.md

   not being accepted (issue was sending POST without headers)
 - landberg: Help me with issue with Get request (issues with headers), tips on how to handle params with POST requests, helped issue with hanging/freezing on one test function.
-Gave suggestions for the GET request (how to deal with empty path and suggested i add queries and param checks to my path)
+Gave suggestions for the GET request (how to deal with empty path).
 - archit2: Helped me understand the basics of the assignment, gave suggestions on how to split response and tips on dealing with queries
 - hassnai1: Helped understand issues involving virtualhosting, extra imports and functions and helped understand